Hall & Woodhouse: Soft drinks

-The company also markets soft drinks known as Rio.
+The company also marketed soft drinks known as Rio.
 In 1957 Hall and Woodhouse started manufacturing soft drinks, from 1974 under the Panda Pops brand, but closed the plant and sold the brand to Nichols plc in 2005, citing its key competitors as having the strategic advantage of lower production costs through greater scale, lower wage costs, better geographical location and more efficient and up-to-date plant.

+In October 2023, it was announced Rio had been acquired from Hall and Woodhouse by British soft drink manufacturer, A.G.
+Barr for £12.3 million.